-A Campus Shepherd is a lay pastor, appointed by the Elders, and operating under their authority, to shepherd the flock at their respective campus and assist the Campus Pastor in campus ministry and leadership.
+A Campus Shepherd is an under-shepherd, a pastor and lover of people, who is appointed by the Elders and operates under the Elders’ authority to help “shepherd the flock” at their respective campus and to assist the Campus Pastor in campus ministry and leadership.

 A Campus Shepherd is tasked with prayer, modeling of spiritual disciplines, availability to teach and coach, leadership, accountability, and to lead the campus in pastoral care.
 Campus Shepherds are accountable to the Elders for doctrine and core values.